rmrk-team/evm-sample-contracts/contracts/SplitEquippable/README.md

   // We can do a for loop, but this makes it clearer. let allTx = [
     await gem.addAssetEntry(
-      // Full version for first type of gem, no need of refId or base 0,
+      // Full version for first type of gem, no need of refId or catalog 0,
       baseAddress,
       `ipfs://gems/typeA/full.svg`,